Victorhe4rt/Calculator-Front-End-Challenge/README.md

 Considerations<br>
-.Don't limit the choice of tools or any libraries if you want it .
+.Don't limit the choice of tools or any libraries if you want it .<br>
 .Send-me your best solutions.